thisisarmando/thisisarmando/README.md

 - 👋 Hi, I’m Armando!
 - 👀 I’m interested in tech and olympic lifting
-- 🌱 Continuously learning data science
+- 🌱 Continuously growing in Data Science & AI
 - 💞️ I’m looking to collaborate on data analysis projects
-- 📫 Find me on twitter at @HandleArmando
+- 📫 Find me on scandiconsulting.com